International Work with Children in Tanzania

 Volunteering Abroad with Children in Tanzania with Projects Abroad

-The Projects Abroad team in Tanzania organizes regular workshops for care volunteers in both Dar es Salaam and Arusha.
+The Projects Abroad team in Tanzania organizes regular workshops for care volunteers in both Moshi and Arusha.
 The content of the workshops varies and can focus on cultural differences in placements, learning key vocabulary in Swahili, reflection and feedback sessions between volunteers, or practical ideas for care activities.
 You will gain a deeper insight into the care system in Tanzania and the background of your placement.
 Some workshops are held at the placement itself so that you can learn from the local supervisors and share ideas.

 In many of the care centres they have limited toys for the children and so the local staff carry out basic lessons with children as young as three in order to keep them occupied and stimulated.
 Education is very important for the younger generation in Tanzania.
 Volunteers work alongside local teachers developing resources and classroom activities to make the lessons more interesting.
 These lessons help improve the children’s level of English as well as basic numeracy.
 We encourage volunteers to get involved with these lessons and carry out basic educational activities with the children, including arts and crafts, coloring, and simple math games.